 Veronica De Romanis holds a B.A. (cum laude) in Economics from La Sapienza University in Rome and an M.A. and Ph.D. in Economics from Columbia University.
 She was a Member of the Council of Economic Advisors at the Ministry of Economy and Finance for over twelve years, focusing on macroeconomics and public finance, and was also in charge of relations with Eurostat, the European Commission, OECD, and the IMF.
 She currently lectures on European economic policy issues at The Breyer Center for Overseas Studies in Florence and at the Libera Università degli Studi Sociali Guido Carli (LUISS) in Rome (Department of Political Science, School of Government and MBA Program).
 She is a member of the Osservatorio per i Conti Pubblici at Milan’s Cattolica University, and an independent director of the Board, President of the Risks Committee and Member of the Compensation Committee at Cementir Holding (Rome).
 She is also a member of the International Committee of the Board of WE Women Empower the World and she is listed on 100esperte.it.
 In July 2019, she was awarded with the Profilo Donna Prize.
 De Romanis frequently writes on Italian and European Economic Policy for several newspapers, websites, and magazines, and is a frequent guest on television and radio shows.
 She is the author of a political biography of Angela Merkel, Il Metodo Merkel, (2009, Marsilio editori), Il Caso Germania, (2013, Marsilio editori) and L’Austerità fa Crescere (2017, Marsilio Editori).

-Marie Moïse holds a B.A. in History from the University of Milan, an M.A. in Gender Studies from the University of Paris 7, and a Ph.D.
-(September 2021) in Political Philosophy from the University of Padua and Toulouse 2, with a dissertation entitled, Not yet a woman, no longer completely a man.
+Marie Moïse holds a B.A. in History from the University of Milan, an M.A. in Gender Studies from the University of Paris 7, and a Ph.D. in Political Philosophy from the University of Padua and Toulouse 2, with a dissertation entitled, Not yet a woman, no longer completely a man.
 An afrofeminist reading of political subjectivation in Frantz Fanon.
 Her research focuses on the intersectionality of gender, race, class and political subjectivation.
-She is a member of the Jacobin Italia editorial board and associated expert for the antiracist association Razzismo Brutta Storia.
+She is a board member of the antiracist association Razzismo Brutta Storia.
 She has co-authored several collections of feminist and afrofeminist essays and short stories such as: Introduzione ai femminsmi (Derive Approdi, Roma 2019), Féminismes dans le monde.
 23 récits d’une révolution planétaire (Textuel, Paris 2020), and Future.
-Il domani narrato dalle voci di oggi (Effequ, Firenze 2019); She also co-translated into Italian, for Edizioni Alegre, Women, Race and Class by Angela Davis (2018) and In the Name of Women's Rights.
+Il domani narrato dalle voci di oggi (Effequ, Firenze 2019).
+She also co-translated into Italian, for Edizioni Alegre, Blues Legacies and Black Feminism (2022) and Women, Race and Class by Angela Davis (2018) and In the Name of Women's Rights.
 The Rise of Femonationalism by Sara R. Farris (2019).

-Fiorenza Quercioli holds a degree in Modern Languages from the University of Florence and a Master’s degree in Teaching Italian as a Second/Foreign Language from the University of Venice.
-In 2011 she earned her Ph.D. in Linguistics from the University of Florence.
-She joined the Florence Program in 1997, after a number of other teaching experiences both with international and American college students.
-She has served as a teachers’ trainer for several public and private institutions, and has been tutoring graduate students pursuing their Master’s in Teaching Italian as a second/foreign language at the University of Venice since 2003.
+Fiorenza Quercioli holds a degree in Modern Languages from the University of Florence and an M.A. in Teaching Italian as a Second/Foreign Language from the University of Venice.
+She received her PhD in Linguistics from the University of Florence in 2011.

 Serena Rovai is Director of the Europe-Asia Centre for Management and Innovation at and the doctoral Trium DBA program Grenoble Ecole de Management.
 She is also Director of the MSc in Fashion, Design and Luxury Management for GEM’s Grenoble and London Campuses.
 Rovai’s expertise focuses on the Chinese Market and new client attitudes and cultural behavior.
 She previously served as Director of the Uni-Italia Centre in Beijing - a joint venture between the Italian Ministry of Foreign Affairs and that of Education and the Chinese Embassy – focusing on innovation and the internationalization of universities and academic institutions in Asia with a specific focus on Luxury and Art.
 She holds a doctoral degree in Business Administration and has taught at the University of International Business and Economics – UIBE - in Beijing.
 In the past, she designed and delivered executive training programs for Fortune 500 clients and international institutions.
 She currently conducts research on Chinese Business and Management at the Tongji University Glorad Research Centre and chairs academic conferences and forums.
 Her work has been published widely in management and scientific journals such as the International Journal of Human Resources Development, IO Management Magazine, and Economia e Management (SDA Bocconi University).